M-thias/DygmaDefy/README.md

 ## Layers

-So far I am only making minimal changes, focusing instead on typing and getting to an at least tolerable typing speed and accuracy.
+I made only minimal changes, focusing on typing and getting to a tolerable typing speed and accuracy.

-Layer 4 I've begun to use for experiments and learning the system and layers 5 through to 10 are not used yet.
+Layer 4 I've begun to use for experiments and learning the system and layers 5 through 10 are not used yet.

 ### Layer 1 - Base
 I find that not having a Caps Lock indicator in combination with the new layout is giving me a bit of trouble and since I am not using Caps Lock, it's off the layout.